jzuhone/pyxsim/doc/source/light_cone.rst

     datasets.
 If you'd like to see support for your type of dataset, `get in contact <faq.html>`_!

-First, one needs to create the :class:`~pyxsim.light_cone.XrayLightCone` object:
+First, one needs to create the :class:`~pyxsim.source_generators.light_cone.XrayLightCone` object:

 .. code-block:: python